How Much Does It Cost to Repair a Chipped Tooth?

 Typically, a crown will cost between $1,100 and $1,500 on average.
 However, crowns made out of all porcelain materials can cost quite a bit more.

-Crowns are often covered by insurance up to 50 percent , as they are often classified as medically necessary.
+Crowns are frequently covered by insurance, at a rate of up to 50 percent, as they are often classified as medically necessary.

 It usually takes at least two visits to place a crown.
 Crowns generally last 5 to 15 years.
 They might need to be replaced a few times throughout your life.